Expertium/expertium.github.io/README.md

 About other things:

+1. [Large Language Models Understand Causality](/LLMCausality.md).
+Do you think that LLMs are jsut "stochastic parrots"?
+Then this article is for you!
-1. [At what age do great scientists make great discoveries?](/Scientists_Age.md) Is there a "magical" age that is perfect for making groundbreaking discoveries and inventions?
+2. [At what age do great scientists make great discoveries?](/Scientists_Age.md) Is there a "magical" age that is perfect for making groundbreaking discoveries and inventions?
 Let's investigate it.
-2. [Traveling Salesman Problem: an example where "Nearest Neighbor" results in the WORST possible route](/TSP_NN_worst.md).
+3. [Traveling Salesman Problem: an example where "Nearest Neighbor" results in the WORST possible route](/TSP_NN_worst.md).
 Is it possible to always go  to the nearest point in space, yet end up taking the longest possible path?
 Yes!

 A list of all implementations of FSRS in different programming languages, as well as apps that use FSRS (it's not just Anki!): [https://github.com/open-spaced-repetition/awesome-fsrs.](https://github.com/open-spaced-repetition/awesome-fsrs)